etquist/propositional_logic/README.md

 This has two primary components:
   - A map of propositions defined by the user, of which describe the valid statements that can be used.
-  - A statement parser, which can interpret AND (&&), OR (||), and negate (!) symbols, and use order of operations as defined with parentheses to properly interpret a propositional logic statement
+  - A statement parser, which can interpret AND (&&), OR (||), and negate (!) symbols, and use order of operations as defined with parentheses to properly interpret a propositional logic statement.
+  - A statement pre-parset, which can process a single statement with an associated map of variables and values.

 A sample statement could be: (A && !B) || C || !(D & B), which, after defining the values of A, B, C, and D, can be reduced to a single true or false boolean.